Tapanila/GlobalAzure/Lab 1 - Setting up virtual machine/readme.md

 * Manage the virtual machine VHDs.

 * Install development software on a virtual machine.

-### Lab Setup

-**Estimated Time: 90 minutes**

-For this lab, you will use the available host machine.
-Before you begin this lab, you must complete the following steps:

-  1. Verify that you received the credentials from your training provider to sign in to the Azure portal.
-You will use these credentials and the Azure account throughout the labs in this course.

 ## Exercise 1: Creating a Network and Resource Container